The loss of HMS Queen Charlotte, 1800

 By now all boats were burned, other than the launch, which managed to get away without mast, sails, oars or rudder.
 Many men tried to swim for her, but she was drifting too fast to leeward for them to catch.
 Now the mizzen mast also came down, throwing more men into the water.
 The ship’s guns, which were loaded, now began to go off in the heat, adding to the horror.

-The Queen Charlotte was still close enough to shore for Admiral Keith to see the fire and he induced several Italian boatmen to send a half-dozen craft to her.
-As they neared, the Charlotte’s guns began going off and they turned away.
+HMS Queen Charlotte was still close enough to shore for Admiral Keith to see the fire and he induced several Italian boatmen to send a half-dozen craft to her.
+As they neared, Queen Charlotte’s guns began going off and they turned away.
 A boat from an American ship did approach and drew alongside, but too many jumped in and they swamped her.

 The remnants of HMS Queen Charlotte as found by the brig HMS Speedy